Coherent configurations over copies of association schemes of prime order: Introduction

-The following shows the reason why we exclude the case of $|\mathcal{R}_{X,X}|=2$: Each symmetric design induces the coherent configuration with exactly two fibers and eight relations (see \cite{Higman-SRD95} or \cite[Example~1.3]{HR}), and if the design is a non-trivial one on a prime number of points, like the Fano plane, then the induced coherent configuration does not satisfy (d)--(f).
+Let us show the reason why we exclude the case of $|\mathcal{R}_{X,X}|=2$.
+Each symmetric design induces the coherent configuration with exactly two fibers and eight relations (see \cite{Higman-SRD95} or \cite[Example~1.3]{HR}), and if the design is a non-trivial one on a prime number of points, like the Fano plane, then the induced coherent configuration does not satisfy (d)--(f).